-NeSE uses accounts to attribute value to an individual's explicit and implicit feedback on results quality and that determines how we value that feedback.
+Phoebe uses the aggregate individual user's implicit and explicit feedback on results quality accounts to attribute value to any given site regarding a topic.
 If we stopped here we'd be susceptible to manipulation just like other search engines...so we don't stop there, we add the trust network layer.

 A trusted user explicitly trusts your user account.

-You provide substantive contributions over time to the engine (explicitly and/or implicitly, with the former carrying significantly more weight than the latter).
+You provide substantive contributions over time to Phoebe (explicitly and/or implicitly, with the former carrying significantly more weight than the latter).